-If there is anything we have seen more than bats around these parts it is baseballs.
-Over the last 5 years we have gone through no less than 3,000 baseballs.
-And, since a serious portion of baseballs would cost a small fortune, we have tried our best to be economical while still getting the best bang for our buck.
+If there is anything we have seen more than bats around these parts, it is baseballs.
+Over the last five years we have gone through no less than three thousand baseballs.
+And since a serious haul of baseballs costs a small fortune, we have tried our best to be economical while still getting the best bang for our buck.
 To test bats appropriately, after all, we simply need reliable and good balls that fly true.

 Wilson A1010 Baseball Review

-They are the most popular "legit" baseball on the market and there is plenty of reason for it.
-Foremost, Wilson produces a number of these balls that don't quite pass the game ready standards of perfect seems.
-These are sold in the Blem (blemished) pile and, ultimately, come at discount/good deal.
+These are the most popular "legit" baseball on the market and there are plenty of reasons for it.
+Foremost, Wilson produces a number of these balls that don't quite pass the game ready standards of perfect seams.
+These are sold in the Blem (blemished) pile, and ultimately come at discount (#gooddeal).
 Many major vendors, and sometimes small, buy these wholesale and use them as a lost leader on major sites like Amazon and eBay.
 They have become our favorite practice ball for their price, durability and performance.

 Wilson A1010HS1 or Wilson A1010S or Wilson A1010 PRO

-Don't over think this here.
-If you are required to get an NFHS (High School baseball) then get the HS1.
-If you need a Pro level baseball then get the A1010Pro.
+Don't over think this.
+If you are required to get an NFHS (High School baseball), then get the HS1.
+If you need a Pro level baseball, then get the A1010Pro.
 The A1010 will serve any other purpose.
-The pro balls have a smaller seem.
-But, unless you are required to buy the A1010 Pro, then we think it hardly worth the price.
+The pro balls have a smaller seam.
+But unless you are required to buy the A1010 Pro, then we think it hardly worth the price.

 Blem, or blemished, baseballs in the Wilson A1010 line are where it is at.
 Especially if you are in the market for legit balls that perform great and are okay with an occasional cosmetic problem.

 Wilson has a keen eye for the perfect baseball.
-And many baseball's cosmetic issues (like an errant seem) don't pass the eye test.
+And many baseballs' cosmetic issues (like an errant seam) don't pass the eye test.
 When that occurs, Wilson sends those balls to the Blem pile.
-We have found many A1010 to simply just be a more yellow color out of the wrapper.
-And many A1010 Blems are impossible for us tell why they made the blem pile in the first place.
-But, they are stamped with Blem so, if you league requires a non-blem then take note before you buy.
+We have found many A1010 to simply be slightly more yellow out of the wrapper, but many come with blemishes we can't identify.
+For some reason they are stamped with Blem, so if your league requires a non-blem, then take note before you buy.